How To Avoid Employee Misclassification

 Strategies to Avoid Misclassifying Contractors

-The best course of action thus, is to take every possible step to ensure that you don’t breach the misclassification laws.
-Having a formal strategy in place is crucial.
+The best course of action thus, is to take every possible step to ensure that you don’t breach the misclassification laws so that you don't end up with penalties for misclassifying employees.
+Having a formal strategy or an employee misclassification tool in place is crucial.

-As the first step, ensure that you understand your local laws – not just as it currently stands but also on an ongoing basis.
+As the first step to avoid the misclassification of employees, ensure that you understand your local laws – not just as it currently stands but also on an ongoing basis.
 If you are engaging freelancers in other countries, you will also need to know about the laws there so that you can operate compliantly.
-It is recommended that you involve your legal team to stay ahead of all these complexities.
+It is recommended that you involve your legal team to stay ahead of all these complexities. -

 Even something as simple as inviting them to join your daily huddle calls can be construed as an employer trying to assert their rights over an employee!
 Your HR department may be able to help you understand these nuances, so involve them from the start.